 The FDA has approved three drugs to treat opioid addiction:

-These safe, effective medications work to block the effects of opioids if they are taken or to curb cravings for opioids during recovery.
+These safe, effective medications work to block the effects of opioids if they are taken during recovery and help curb cravings.

-Buprenorphine is often combined with naloxone, which is used to treat opioid overdoses, to form Suboxone.
+Buprenorphine is often combined with naloxone, which is used to treat opioid overdoses – together, they form Suboxone.
 This medication can ease withdrawal symptoms and is approved for long-term use.

 Finally, naltrexone can treat both alcohol use disorder and opioid use disorder.
-It blocks the effects of both opioids and alcohol and can help those in recovery be less motivated to use again.
+It blocks the effects of both opioids and alcohol and can help those in recovery feel less motivated to use again.

 Medication-assisted treatment is always used in conjunction with counseling and behavioral support.
 This means that while taking these medications, patients must participate in a treatment program that includes individual therapy and group therapy, which could include 12-step programs.